-Nina has particular experience in dealing with contractual disputes, corporate and individual insolvency, housing and property matters, probate wills and trusts and employment matters.
-Nina is often instructed at the beginning stages of litigation to provide advice or to draft pleadings in her areas of practice.
+Nina takes a genuine interest in her cases and prides herself on being approachable whilst providing professional and lay clients with a first class service.
+Nina is therefore often instructed at the beginning stages of litigation to provide advice or to draft pleadings in her areas of practice.
 Nina is also available to attend mediations.

 The Honourable Society of Middle Temple